These instructions are intended for Canvas students.

 UC San Diego has an integration set up between Zoom and Kaltura such that any time you record a video to the Zoom cloud, it will automatically end up in Kaltura.
 Whereas all your Zoom videos will be deleted from the Zoom cloud automatically after 30 days, your media in Kaltura will remain there indefinitely (as long as it is watched once every 4 years).

 One handy thing about our Zoom-Kaltura integration is that you can leverage it to create dual-stream videos in Kaltura.
 We'll include instructions below on how to do that.
+You can also check out an example of a dual-stream video embedded within this section.
+(You may want to maximize the player window to get the full effect.)

 If you've got a video that you've recorded with other software, it's pretty easy to add it to "My Media" in Canvas: